 • You’ll need to be physically fit to make it up the walkway, but the views and the ornate shrines are worth the effort.

 Why it’s so awesome: If you’ve ever seen Memoirs of a Geisha and marveled at the scenes where the characters walked along pathways lined with bright red pillars, then this is where those images were shot.
-This Kyoto must-see is the city’s most iconic location and includes thousands of the red torii gates set along trails that wind their way up the mountain.
+This Kyoto must-visit attraction is the city’s most iconic location and includes thousands of the red torii gates set along trails that wind their way up the mountain.

 What to do there: You’ll need most of an afternoon to explore this site.
 The trails are surrounded by a network of shrines and you’ll get amazing views at key spots up the mountain.
 Make sure you spend some time at the Yotsutsuji Intersection, where you’ll be able to take some amazing pictures of Kyoto.